Leo van Snippenburg

 Portrait

-I am a curious historian with a special interest in social dynamics, migration, identity, and concepts of power in premodern Europe.
-After working in the publishing industry as a software developer and manager for many years, I decided in 2020 to return to university and reunite with my past and present love: history.
-I hold a Research Master’s degree in Renaissance Studies from Utrecht University.
+I am a historian with a profound interest in migration, identity, and concepts of power in premodern Europe.
+My academic journey began anew in 2020 when, after many years as a software developer and manager in the publishing industry, I decided to return to university to pursue my passion for history.
+I now hold a Research Master’s degree in Renaissance Studies from Utrecht University, specializing in early modern Italy.
+I am experienced in archival research, palaeography, and digital humanities tools such as Transkribus and Nodegoat.
+I am proficient in reading historical documents and literature in Dutch, English, French, German, and Italian.

 Research